 Our Certificate of Incorporation and Bylaws provide that the Board shall consist of a maximum of ten and a minimum of seven Directors.
 Within this range, the Board establishes the number of Directors.
 Currently, our Board consists of ten Directors who are divided into three classes with Class I, Class II and Class III having four, three and three members each, respectively.
 The term of our Class I Directors expires at the Annual Meeting in 2024.
-The term of our Class II Directors expires at the Annual Meeting in 2025.
 The term of our Class III Directors expires at the Annual Meeting this year and will expire again at the Annual Meeting in 2026.